VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 ## Prerequisites

-* Installed Virto Commerce Platform Manager;
+* Installed Virto Commerce Platform;
 * Basic C# knowledge;
 * Visual Studio 2017 or higher.

 ## Glossary

-VC – Virto Commerce;
+* VC – Virto Commerce;
+* Platform - Virto Commerce Platform;
-Platform Manager – Virto Commerce Platform Manager;
+* Platform Manager – Virto Commerce Platform Manager, UI for Platform managing;
-JS – JavaScript;
+* JS – JavaScript;
-VS – Visual Studio.
+* VS – Visual Studio.

-## Create a new module
+## Create new module

 New module should be created from a special VC module template in Visual Studio.
 The template is available as a Visual Studio extension online.

 ## Virto Commerce template